 Laura adds, that you can do this in your personal life, too.

-You've no doubt been getting holiday letters and cards from family and friends with their pictures of vacations taken, babies had, and memories created.
+You no doubt get holiday letters and cards from family and friends with their pictures of vacations taken, babies had, and memories created at the end of the year.
 So...

 A little forward thinking remakes the future to your liking.

-To get Laura's tips, insights, and advice on improving your odds of making those future projections a reality, pick up her eBook at Amazon: "What The Most Successful People Do Before Breakfast", and give yourself an unfair advantage in the New Year.
+To get Laura's tips, insights, and advice on improving your odds of making those future projections a reality, pick up her eBook at Amazon: "What The Most Successful People Do Before Breakfast", and give yourself an unfair advantage.